A SHIFT of Perspective: Observing Neutrinos at CMS and ATLAS: Physics opportunities

 This preliminary study highlights several physics opportunities that could be explored with the proposed fixed-target configuration of SHIFT.

 Placing a gaseous fixed target 160 m upstream of CMS or ATLAS provides access to pion and kaon production in the pseudorapidity range $4<\eta<9$, with maximal sensitivity between $5<\eta<6.5$ in CMS and $5<\eta<8$ in ATLAS.
 This region is inaccessible in nominal pp collisions at the LHC: neither CMS nor ATLAS can probe such forward kinematics, nor can very-forward detectors such as FASER or SND@LHC.
-Other setups, including TOTEM~\cite{CMS:2014kix} or SMOG, cover part of this pseudorapidity range, but the larger decay length available the SHIFT's configuration enables complementary studies of hadron propagation and decay.
-Furthermore, the option to inject different gases into the target would make it possible to investigate nuclear effects in hadron production, which are especially relevant for atmospheric neutrino experiments where the dominant channels involve proton scattering off nitrogen, oxygen, and argon.
+Other setups, including TOTEM~\cite{CMS:2014kix} or the SMOG program at LHCb, cover parts of this pseudorapidity interval.
+However, the extended decay length available in the SHIFT configuration enables complementary studies of hadron propagation and decay before interaction, providing sensitivity to the relative pion and kaon contributions through the resulting neutrino sample.
+In fact, our design offers the unique advantage of providing a direct proxy for the pseudorapidity of parent hadrons, which can be inferred from the location of the neutrino interaction vertex in the calorimeters, as shown in Fig.~\ref{fig:pseudo}.

+In the energy range from a few tens to several hundreds of GeV, atmospheric neutrino flux uncertainties are at the level of $10\%$~\cite{Fedynitch:2022vty}, and are dominated by modeling of forward hadronic interactions.
+The expected event rates in Table~\ref{tab:rates} indicate that, even assuming reconstruction efficiencies of order 10\%, hundreds to thousands of CC events could be measured depending on flavor and topology.
+This corresponds to statistical uncertainties at the few-percent level on inclusive interaction rates.
+Measurements of ratios such as $\bar{\nu}_{\mu}/\nu_{\mu}$ and $\nu_{e}/\nu_{\mu}$ could therefore reach statistical precisions comparable to current flux uncertainties, providing a direct experimental constraint on hadronic production in the forward region.
+Furthermore, the possibility of injecting different gases into the target would allow dedicated studies of nuclear effects in hadron production.
+This is particularly relevant for atmospheric neutrinos, where the dominant production channels involve proton scattering on nitrogen and oxygen.